kohanyirobert/vms/README.md

 ## Prerequisites

+*Note*: use these or newer versions for building images.

 - Packer 1.6.5
   - One of `xorriso`, `mkisofs`, `hdiutil` (normally found in macOS) or `oscdimg` (normally found in Windows as part of the [Windows ADK](https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install)) is required by Packer
 - Oracle VM VirtualBox 6.1.14